Judge OKs early prison release for ex-Massachusetts speaker

 - Should California, Oregon and Washington join Canada? #Calexit talk envelops West Coast

+Wolf cited the opinion of the medical director of the U.S. Bureau of Prisons, who found that DiMasi must be monitored while he eats.

+“This opinion is central to the court’s conclusion that DiMasi’s release is justified,” Wolf wrote.

-Under Wolf’s compassionate release ruling, the once-powerful Democrat will be released Tuesday from a federal prison in Butner, North Carolina.
+Under Wolf’s ruling granting compassionate release, the once-powerful Democrat will be released Tuesday from a federal prison in Butner, North Carolina, to his wife, Debbie DiMasi.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.